 Coming off of Xanax involves many symptoms which is why it is best to go through detox at a qualified rehab program rather than doing it alone.
-Some of these symptoms include but are not limited to:
+Some of these Xanax withdrawal symptoms and side effects include but are not limited to:

 - Irritability or psychotic reactions